 Flow only requires read access to your repositories.
 Flow needs this permission to process the metadata used to generate our reports.

 GitHub does not offer the ability to narrow permissions down to just read-only access to private profile information and repositories.
 When connecting to GitHub, their standard Oauth permissions include write and full admin permissions.
 These permissions are never used by our system.
 These access levels are required in order to utilize GitHub APIs.
-To learn more about OAuth permissions, click here.

-Connecting to GitHub Enterprise
+Connecting to GitHub Enterprise Server

-- In the top navigation bar, click Settings.
+- In the top navigation, click Settings.

 - In the left navigation under Integrations, click Integrations.